kapetan/secure-remote-password/readme.md

 # Secure Remote Password for JavaScript

 A modern [SRP](http://srp.stanford.edu) implementation for Node.js and Web Browsers.
 Forked from [LinusU/secure-remote-password](https://github.com/LinusU/secure-remote-password).
+Compared to the original implementation this library can be initialized with either a prime of length 1024 or 2048.

 ## Installation